sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/1. Use/README.md

 ## Ideal Scenario
 * CMake Cycle
-  * 1. there is a cmake project
+  1. there is a cmake project
-  * 2. build the cmake project
+  2. build the cmake project
-  * 3. write a cmake project to include and link pre-build cmake project
+  3. write a cmake project to include and link pre-build cmake project
-  * loop 1~3
+  loop a~c

 ## Other Setting for cmake